Trombe wall: Design and construction

 Trombe walls are often designed to serve as a load-bearing function as well as to collect and store the sun's energy and to help enclose the building's interior spaces.
 The requirements of a Trombe Wall are glazing areas faced toward the equator for maximum winter solar gain and a thermal mass, located 4 inches or more directly behind the glass, which serves for heat storage and distribution.
 Also, there are many factors, such as color, thickness, or additional thermal control devices that have an impact on the design and the effectiveness of Trombe Walls.
 Equatorial, which is Southward in the Northern Hemisphere and Northward in the Southern Hemisphere, is the best rotation for passive solar strategies because they collect much more sun during the day than they lose during the night, and collect much more sun in the winter than in the summer.

 The first design strategy to increase the effectiveness of Trombe Walls is painting the outside surface of the wall to black (or a dark color) for the best possible absorption of sunlight.
 Moreover, a selective coating to a Trombe wall improves its performance by reducing the amount of infrared energy radiated back through the glass.
 The selective surface consists of a sheet of metal foil glued to the outside surface of the wall and it absorbs almost all the radiation in the visible portion of the solar spectrum and emits very little in the infrared range.
 High absorbency turns the sunlight into heat at the wall's surface, and low emittance prevents the heat from radiating back towards the glass.

 Although the Trombe walls are usually made of solid materials, such as concrete, brick, stone, or adobe, they can also be made of water.
 The advantage of using water as a thermal mass is that water stores considerably more heat per volume (has a greater heat capacity) than masonry.
-The developer of this water wall, Steve Bare, names this system “Drum Wall”.
+The developer of this water wall, Steve Baer, names this system “Drum Wall”.
 He painted the steel containers similar to oil drums and filled them almost full of water, leaving some room for the thermal expansion.
 Then stacked the containers horizontally behind an equator-facing double glazing with the blackened bottoms facing outside.
 This water wall involves the same principles as the Trombe walls but employs a different storage material and different methods of containing that material.
 Like the dark colored thermal mass of the Trombe walls, the containers that store the water are also frequently painted with dark colors to increase their absorptivity, but it is also common to leave them transparent or translucent to allow some daylight to pass through.

 Another critical part of Trombe wall design is choosing the proper thermal mass material and thickness.
 The optimum thickness of the thermal mass is dependent on the heat capacity and the thermal conductivity of the material used.
 There are some rules to follow while sizing the thermal mass.